Interruption marketing is the practice of inserting ads or promotions that disrupt a person’s activity.

 However, this relationship with the audience can be squandered if this principle is too frequently ignored.
 So, by throwing in one too many unrelated LifeLock type ads into a bowhunting episode, the trust developed with the audience can quickly erode and cause a viewer like me to skip over all the ads.

-In short, as long as what you are trying to convey or educate is related to the reason the customer is on your site, and the ads are highly focused on their interests, interruption marketing may be a welcome addition.
+In short, as long as what you are trying to educate or convey to the user/viewer is related to the reason the customer is on your site, and the ads are highly focused on their interests, interruption marketing may be a welcome addition.
+When you are just trying to bait them with content and then try to sell them interruption marketing will be viewed negatively.

 If you have a blog post about sales strategy and interlace a promotion for a book on sales tactics, your audience might actually appreciate the reference and follow the link.
-However, thrown in an ad for xfinity and all ads may be viewed as spam.
+However, throw in an ad for Xfinity and all ads may be viewed as spam.

 Are your ads aligned with your audience’s mindset and their interests?